 Special-function button Functions ASSIST button Launches the VAIO Care while the computer is on.
 While the computer is off, the ASSIST button launches the VAIO Care Rescue.
 The VAIO Care Rescue can be used to recover the computer in case of emergency, for example, when the Windows does not start.
 See Using the VAIO Care (page 26) for more information.
-WEB button WEB While the computer is in Normal mode, the WEB button launches the web browser assigned to the button by default.
+WEB button web While the computer is in Normal mode, the WEB button launches the web browser assigned to the button by default.
 While the computer is off, the WEB button activates the Quick Web Access function and launches the web browser used with this function.
-See Using the Quick Web Access Function (page 47) for more information.
-DISPLAY OFF button Illuminates in orange while the LCD backlight is off.
-While the computer is running, the DISPLAY OFF button turns off the LCD backlight.
+See Using the Quick Web Access Function (page 46) for more information.
+DISPLAY OFF button While the computer is running, the DISPLAY OFF button turns off the LCD backlight.
 To turn on the LCD backlight, press this button once again.
 While the HDMI input or the video input is selected as the audio/video input source, the DISPLAY OFF button turns off both the LCD backlight and the volume. !
 You cannot turn off only the LCD backlight while the HDMI input or the video input is selected as the audio/video input source.
+VAIO button [] Executes the task that is assigned to the button by default.
+You can change the default assignment with the VAIO Control Center.